deja-vu-platform/deja-vu/packages/cli/README.md

 Interface
 ---------

-  - `dv new <type> <name>` - create a new cliché or action, must be run outside of the dv repo
+  - `dv new <type> <name>` - create a new concept or action, must be run outside of the dv repo
-  - `dv serve` - build the app or cliché in the current directory and run it locally
+  - `dv serve` - build the app or concept in the current directory and run it locally
-  - `dv package` - package the cliché so that it can be used in other projects
+  - `dv package` - package the concept so that it can be used in other projects
   - `dv --help` - show the list of dv commands

 Guide
 -----

-### Create a new cliché
+### Create a new concept

-To create and serve a new cliché:
+To create and serve a new concept:

 ```
-dv new cliche clichename --pathToDv=deja-vu
+dv new concept conceptname --pathToDv=deja-vu
-cd deja-vu/packages/catalog/cliche-name
+cd deja-vu/packages/catalog/concept-name
 dv serve
 ```

-`clichename` must be a single word, all lowercase.
+`conceptname` must be a single word, all lowercase.

 `pathToDv` is the path to the folder where the dv code is located (the repo).
 This argument is optional and the default value is the name of the repo, `deja-vu`.
 As such, it is recommended that the command be run in the directory that contains the dv repo.

-The newly-created cliché comes with four initial actions to serve as examples for each of the CRUD (create, read, update, and delete) operations.
+The newly-created concept comes with four initial actions to serve as examples for each of the CRUD (create, read, update, and delete) operations.
-They are called `create-clichename`, `delete-clichename`, `show-clichename`, and `update-clichename`, under the assumption that `clichename` is usually the name of the primary entity in the cliché.
-Each `clichename` object starts out with an `id` field to uniquely identify each object, and an editable `content` field.
+They are called `create-conceptname`, `delete-conceptname`, `show-conceptname`, and `update-conceptname`, under the assumption that `conceptname` is usually the name of the primary entity in the concept.
+Each `conceptname` object starts out with an `id` field to uniquely identify each object, and an editable `content` field.
 Of course, all of the above can and should be updated.

-Navigate to ()[http://localhost:3000/] and see the four cliché actions in action.
+Navigate to ()[http://localhost:3000/] and see the four concept actions in action.
 All the CRUD operations they represent should already work.

-### Create actions in a cliché
+### Create actions in a concept

-To create an action in a cliché, run the following from the root of the cliché's directory:
+To create an action in a concept, run the following from the root of the concept's directory:

 ```
 dv new action type entityname action-name